Dublin Travel Guide

 The Viking Splash

-Become Vikings for the day and tour around the streets of Dublin in unique amphibious vehicles, which take you from the road into the water for that added fun-filled ride.
-The tour will take you around Trinity College, Christ Church Cathedral, St. Patrick’s Cathedral, Viking Dublin, Medieval Dublin, Georgian Dublin, Government Buildings and the Dublin Docklands.
+Become Vikings for the day and tour around the streets of Dublin in unique amphibious vehicles.
+These vehicles take you from the road into the water for an added fun-filled ride.
+The tour will take you around Trinity College, Christ Church Cathedral, St. Patrick’s Cathedral, Viking Dublin, Medieval Dublin, Georgian Dublin, Government Buildings, and the Dublin Docklands.

 Kilmainham Gaol